CPR, AED, & First Aid

 -

-Coaches have the option to receive certifications from an approved program outside of the District at their own expense.
+Employees, coaches, and volunteers have the option to receive certifications from an approved program outside of the District at their own expense.

 COACHES: You will still need to complete the additional training requirements for concussion, sudden cardiac arrest, and heat illness prevention.